-The bottom hinge of either oven door can be adjusted to alter the angle of the door (Fig.6-3).
-Loosen the bottom hinge fixing screws and use the notch and a flat bladed screwdriver to move the position of the hinge to set the hinge position (Fig.6-4).
+The bottom hinge of the left hand oven door can be adjusted to alter the angle of the door (Fig. 6.3).
+Loosen the bottom hinge fixing screws and use the notch and a flat bladed screwdriver to move the position of the hinge to set the hinge position (Fig. 6.4).